 God has chosen the foolish things of the world to shame the wise, and God has chosen the weak things of the world to shame the things which are strong.
 I Cor.
 1:27

-How did Jesus relate to: 2.
-The Arrogant?
+How did Jesus relate to arrogant people?

 There are people who say, in response to everything you say, “I know.”
 It’s a poor relational skill as it kills any desire to have a conversation with them.
 Their need to know it all drives their behavior in every single relationship.
 This person is usually very vocal in meetings and controlling within a committee.
 It doesn’t take long for him/her to get under everyone’s skin.
 The shy person withdraws and avoids them if possible.
 The extrovert might fall into the temptation to argue and correct them.
 Neither response is productive nor is it like Jesus.